smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 At least one of these environment variable is needed to run this program
 ```

 You may get a complaint from your firewall or security software; allow tomcat the access it requires.
-Do *NOT* disdable Tomcat or the RIF will not work!
+Do *NOT* disable Tomcat or the RIF will not work!

   ![alt text](https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/blob/master/rifWebApplication/windows_defender_message.png?raw=true "Prevent Tomcat from being disabled by your security software")